tiktuk/pytest-growl/readme.rst

   quiet_growl=True
   growl_url=txmt://open/?url=file://{path}&line={lineno}&column=1

-If ``quiet_growl`` is true no Test Start / End notifications will be shown.
+If ``quiet_growl`` is true no Test Start and Test End notifications will be shown.

 The value of ``growl_url`` is an URL that will be called when an individual error notification is clicked.
-In the example TextMate is opened with the caret at the error line.
+In the example `TextMate <http://macromates.com/>`_ is opened with the caret at the error line.